hth313/OS4/doc/idioms.rst

                  c=c+1   m             ; skip to P+2
                  gotoc                 ; return

-The ``gotoc`` instruction is very useful here as it simply loads the program counter with ``C[6:3]``, meaning we take the address field of C and jump to it, exactly what we want here.
+The ``GOTOC`` instruction is very useful here as it simply loads the program counter with ``C[6:3]``, meaning we take the address field of C and jump to it, exactly what we want here.